jellywiz/To-Do-list/README.md

 # To-Do-List

-> This is a project adding, removing list as marking of being done.
+> This is a project for adding and removing todolist.

 ## Built With